Faculty: Dr. A. G. Werschulz

 programming assignments.

 You can access the source code of the examples found in the text.
-As per the publisher's request, this is a password-protected directory; the login credentials necessary for accessing same appear on the printed version of the class syllabus.

 Please read the following documents: